cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 -   `port`: _int_ - The TCP/IP port where the service will be awaiting the Orchestrator connection.

 ## class cogment.TrialState(enum.Enum)

 Enum representing the various states of trials.

 -   UNKNOWN: Should not be used.
 -   INITIALIZING: The trial is in the process of starting.
 -   PENDING: The trial is waiting for its final parameters, before running.
 -   RUNNING: The trial is running.
 -   TERMINATING: The trial is in the process of terminating (either a request to terminate has been received or the last observation has been received).
 -   ENDED: The trial has ended.
 Only a set number of ended trials will be kept (configured in the Orchestrator).

 ## class TrialInfo

 Class enclosing the details of a trial.

-`trial_id`: _str_ - The trial ID for which the details pertain.
+`trial_id`: _str_ - The trial ID to which the details pertain.

 `state`: _cogment.TrialState_ - The current state of the trial.